Is The European Union Falling Apart

 Rising Nationalism and Euroscepticism

 Euroskepticism is not confined to the far right.
-Even mainstream parties in countries like the UK (before Brexit) and France have questioned the EU’s efficiency and democratic accountability.
+Even so, even mainstream parties in countries like the UK (before Brexit) and France have questioned the EU’s efficiency and democratic accountability.
 The 2016 Brexit referendum, which saw the UK leave the EU, remains a stark reminder of the bloc’s vulnerability to internal dissent.

 Economic Challenges and the Eurozone Crisis